Thai floods claim more factories, Bangkok safe for now

 That danger was compounded at the weekend by high estuary tides that hamper the flow of water into the sea.

-The river was reported to be at a record high level of 2.15 meters (seven feet) at one point Saturday but the embankment wall running along it in inner Bangkok is at least 2.5 meters high and has been raised along vulnerable stretches.
+The river was reported to be at a record high level of 2.15 metres (seven feet) at one point on Saturday but the embankment wall running along it in inner Bangkok is at least 2.5 metres high and has been raised along vulnerable stretches.

-"The government's operations are proceeding well ...
-As for the current water level, it is satisfactory and it's quite certain that water will not flood Bangkok," said Police General Pongsapat Pongcharoen, a spokesman at a government crisis center set up at the city's old Don Muang airport.

 Even so, Bangkokians have stocked up on bottled water, instant noodles, rice and canned goods.
 Many have parked their cars in elevated garages and piled sandbags in front of shop-houses and homes.